zachmc27/07-readme-generator/README.md

    2. Run the code ` node index.js ` in the terminal

   To use the application, do the following:

   Once the application is started, it will ask you a series of questions starting with “What is the title of the project?”
 Type out your answer, then press enter.
 From there it will continue asking you for information, enter the information as you please then press enter when satisfied.
+Prompts will accept answers typed in markdown formatting.

+  > For more information on markdown formatting, visit the [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).

-  For the license question, where it gives you a set of choices to choose from, use the arrow keys to navigate between choices, and press enter when you have your choice highlighted.
+  On the license question, where it gives you a set of choices to choose from, use the arrow keys to navigate between choices, and press enter when you have your choice highlighted.

   For questions asking you to “list steps separated by a pipe” simply place this character “ | “ between each step.
 Once finished, the application will number the steps and separate them by line.
 If no pipe is included, the application will format the information as a normal paragraph.
   For example, step 1 | step 2 | step 3 will format as: